ChainLaunch

 Is Hyperledger Fabric or Besu easier to learn?

-Besu is easier for most developers.
-Its EVM compatibility means anyone with Solidity experience can start building immediately.
-Fabric requires learning Fabric-specific concepts — channels, MSPs, endorsement policies, and the chaincode lifecycle.
-According to Electric Capital (2024), Ethereum/Solidity has 9x more active developers than Fabric, which translates to more tutorials, Stack Overflow answers, and community support.
+Hyperledger Besu is easier to learn for most developers.
+Its full EVM compatibility means anyone with Solidity experience can start building immediately using familiar tools like Hardhat, Foundry, or Remix.
+Deploying a smart contract on Besu follows the same compile-and-send workflow as public Ethereum.
+Hyperledger Fabric has a steeper learning curve because it introduces Fabric-specific concepts that don't exist in other blockchain platforms: channels, Membership Service Providers (MSPs), endorsement policies, private data collections, and a multi-step chaincode lifecycle (package, install, approve, commit).
+According to Electric Capital (2024), Ethereum/Solidity has 9x more monthly active developers than Fabric — roughly 23,000 versus 2,500.
+That ratio translates directly into more tutorials, Stack Overflow answers, open-source libraries, and community support for Besu developers.

 Can I migrate smart contracts from Fabric to Besu?